-Lifted shingles, cracked flashing, or missing caulk can allow water and cold air to make its way into the interior of your home, skyrocketing utility bills, lowering interior comfort, and ultimately causing interior damage.
+Lifted shingles, cracked flashing, or missing caulk can allow water and cold air to make their way into the interior of your home, skyrocketing utility bills, lowering interior comfort, and ultimately causing interior damage.
 You should also make a trip to your attic to check for drafty areas in your roof.
-If you can see light making its way through the roof and into the attic space, your roof needs a tune up to seal the air leaks and prevent further damage.
-Have a professional fine tune your roof pre-winter.
+If you can see light making its way through the roof and into the attic space, your roof needs a tune-up to seal the air leaks and prevent further damage.
+Have a professional fine-tune your roof before winter.

 Attic Care and Insulation